Garna Greater Arkansas River Nature Association - Education, stewardship, river ecosystem volunteering - garna logo

 Bonnie Davis

 Bonnie grew up in the Caribbean islands and has lived in various countries around the world.
 In addition to being bilingual, she is a Master Gardner with Colorado State, a rescue Scuba diver, and a wild mushroom identifier.
 Bonnie has lived in Chaffee County since 2016.
 Professionally, she has worked in sales, marketing, business development, and is currently a senior strategic analyst supporting Fortune 100 and 500 companies.
-She has certifications in accounting, product and project management, and is a quality expert with the American Society for Quality.

 JW Wilder